-As detailed within Figure C.1 of EN 15269-10, the example given for the general arrangement of the fire-resistant roller shutter shows the fire shutter installed at full height, with the bottom rail situated at the notional floor level.
-Therefore, the manufacturer recommends that all standard 'FLAME ARMOUR' fire shutters are installed at finished floor level (FFL).
+As shown within Figure C.1 of EN 15269-10, the example given for the general arrangement of the fire-resistant roller shutter shows the fire shutter installed at full height, with the bottom rail situated at the notional floor level.
+Therefore, the manufacturer recommends that all fire shutters are installed at finished floor level.